Library Open – Limited Hours

 - Liability (insurance premiums, workers’ compensation insurance, and risk management)

-The Library District employs 41 full time and 67 part time persons.
+The Library District employs approximately 38 full time and 71 part time persons.

-The Library Board of Library Trustees, which meets regularly on the second Wednesday of each month, exercises control over policies and procedures.
-Its members, elected in consolidated elections, are: Tracy Boland, Debby Brauer, Bruce Jefferson, Valerie Sherman, Hal Snyder, Andrea Vanderhoek, and Jeffrey Westhoff.
+The Library Board of Library Trustees, which meets regularly on the third Tuesday of each month, exercises control over policies and procedures.

-The Library District is required to report and be answerable for our operations to the Illinois State Library, Springfield, IL, whose members are State Librarian Jesse White (Secretary of State); Deputy Director of State Library Greg McCormick; and various other staff.
+The Library District is required to report and be answerable for our operations to the Illinois State Library in Springfield, IL.